frappe/frappe_io/frappe_io/www/docs/user/en/guides/app-development/generating-docs.md

 <!-- add-breadcrumbs -->
 # Generating Documentation Website for your App

-Frappe version 6.7 onwards includes a full-blown documentation generator so that you can easily create a website for your app that has both user docs and developers docs (auto-generated).
+Frappé version 6.7 onwards includes a full-blown documentation generator so that you can easily create a website for your app that has both user docs and developers docs (auto-generated).

 Version 8.7 onwards, these will be generated in a target app.